openlibraryenvironment/platform-rs/INSTALL.md

 ### General configuration

-We recommend that every campus in FOLIO with its own ISIL is represented as a separate __Institution__ in the directory and every pick-up location is specified as a __Unit__.
+We recommend that every campus in FOLIO with its own ISIL is represented as a separate __Institution__ in the directory and every pick-up location is specified as a __Unit__ with the `pickup` tag.

 When the institution acts as a supplier, it's important that the `FOLIO location filter` and the `LMS location code` are specified.